-April 15th marked the 71st anniversary of the day Jackie Robinson broke MLB’s color barrier.
+April 15th marks the 74th anniversary of the day Jackie Robinson broke MLB’s color barrier.
 In celebration, this is the second part of a three-part series on the events that took place during the 1947 season.

 As spring training was taking place, Dodgers manager Leo Durocher’s ability to handle the press was very helpful to Jackie Robinson.
 Durocher was very open and brash with the media, which allowed him to deflect some of the attention away from Robinson.